maria-silvia/puzzle-cam-js/README.md

 # puzzle-cam-js
-A puzzle with camera in vanilla javascript
+A puzzle that users the camera as image.
+An implementation of this tutorial: https://www.youtube.com/watch?v=HS6KHYIYdXc